Indians in Finland

 Indians in Finland are people who have ancestry from the country of India and live in Finland.
 People can be born in India, have Indian descent and/or be citizens of India.
-As of 2024, there were 16,404 people born in India who live in Finland.
-Similarly, the number of people holding Indian citizenship was 15,115.
+As of 2025, there were 18,090 people born in India who live in Finland.
+Similarly, the number of people holding Indian citizenship was 16,842.

 Overview

 At the beginning of the 21st century there were about 450 Indians in the Helsinki region.
 In 2022, Finland was home to 11,634 Indians.
 The majority of the Indians live in and around the capital Helsinki.
 Most of them are engaged in businesses such as restaurants and stores selling garments, textiles, artificial jewellery, groceries and gift items.
 A number of young Indians, mainly computer and telecom experts, have in recent years joined Finnish high-tech companies such as Nokia.

 There are hundreds of Indian engineers working in Finland.
 Many of them came to work there to get a quality life and also their salary would be double than what they would get in India even though taxes erode the difference.
 At Nokia's research facility alone there are nearly 100 Indians working there.
 Wipro employed some 300 people in Finland while their competitor Tata Consultancy Services employed 600 individuals.
 Many of the engineers came with their spouses and children and have settled permanently in Finland.

 There is also a sizable population of Indian postgraduate students, both Master's and PhD level students, in Finland and especially in Helsinki region.
 They are most prominent in technology related fields.

-There is a Gurudwara in Helsinki, which provides Sikh services and langar (free meals) to everyone.
-There are also Indian communities who celebrate Indian festivals such as Diwali, Pongal, etc. The sizes of the communities are growing.
+Religious life

+The Indian diaspora in Finland is religiously diverse, with Sikhism and Hinduism representing two of the most prominent faiths.
+Sikhism has a deep-rooted history in Finland, with the first permanent places of worship established to support the growing Punjabi community.
+Gurdwara Sarab Sangat Sahib in Helsinki and Gurudwara Vantaa serve as the primary religious institutions.
+Beyond religious services, these Gurdwaras act as vital socio-cultural hubs for the broader Indian diaspora.
+They frequently serve as the first point of contact for newly arriving Indian expatriates and international students, providing social support, meals, and informal guidance on integrating into Finnish society.

+A significant portion of the community practices Hinduism.
+While official state registries record a small number of formally affiliated members—around 367 individuals spread across four registered Hindu communities—the actual number of Hindus living in Finland is estimated to be approximately 6,000.
+Interest in Hindu philosophies first arrived in Finland via theosophy in the early 20th century, followed by devotional movements like ISKCON in the 1980s.
+As the Indian student and expatriate population has surged in recent years, there have been increasing calls for institutional accommodations.
+For example, Hindu organizations have petitioned major Finnish educational institutions to establish designated Hindu prayer rooms on campus to support the spiritual needs of international students.